Lciappi/edge/README.md

  - As a borrower, I want to be able to see how much interest I owe
  - As a borrower, I want to be able to pay off my Interest

+ ####Phase 4: Task 2

+ For this task I decided to make Lender, and its superclass User, robust through the use of Exceptions.
+I decided to incorporate 5 exceptions.

+ - FailedToSaveFileException

+ This exception is thrown in Lender's toJson method.
+It is then caught in the user interface and displayed as an error message to alert the user that the file was not properly saved.
+ - InsufficientFundsException

+ This exception is used both in Lender and User.
+It is used when the operation that is being performed requires more money than what currently is available in the user's account.
+Its most intriguing use is in the loanMoney method.
+ LoanMoney throws the insufficient funds exception, but instead of being caught by the method that calls it (procesLoan) it is thrown again, and finally caught in the user interface.
+ - NegativeNumberException

+ This exception ensures that that methods such as deposit and withdraw do not have negative numbers (which would, for example, allow a withdraw to increase the user's balance).
+ - NoNameException

+ This was part of an implementation in order to ensure that LenderGUI's method actionPerformed() did not exceed the checkstyle.
+ - RunTimeNegativeNumberException

+ I chose to have a unchecked alternative to NegativeNumberException because for the method deposit, in the user's class, I did not want to add a try and catch everytime deposit is called.
+This is because deposit is sometimes used as a "setBalance".
+So, whenever deposit is used as a setBalance, such as in the JsonWriter class, the exception goes unchecked, but if deposit handles a user's input, then it will catch the exception and display an error message.